DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

 * Creation of underlying dataverse data model (We provide a full implementation that only needs to be imported by you into the environment)

 The following things will be provided to you:
-* Power Platform Environment and user to fill the gaps our application
+* Power Platform Environment and user to fill the gaps in our application
 * Fully implemented data model
 * A partially implemented application with gaps for you to fill

-[This repo](https://github.com/DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Code) contains the assumed code for this documentation.
+[This repo](https://github.com/DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Code) contains the code for this documentation.
+Code includes the starting point for this hackathon and a fully implemented application.

 ## Prerequirements